JackSzwergold/Preworn-Main/markdown/tutorials/Developing With MAMP 1.md

 	display_errors = On

 Now with all that done, restart MAMP so the PHP ini configuration file is properly reloaded with the new settings.
 Remember, PHP is a module in Apache.
-So when you restart MAMP, you are restarting Apache & thus forcing the PHP ini configuration file to be reloaded.
+So when you restart MAMP, you are restarting Apache and thus forcing the PHP ini configuration file to be reloaded.

 ### Conclusion.